How to Resign From an Internship With Letter Examples

 How to Resign From an Internship

+3. Give at least two weeks' notice.
 Provide as much notice as possible and offer a status update on any projects on which you are working.
-Volunteer to meet with any staff member to whom your work would be handed off to orient them about the project.
+Volunteer to meet with any staff member taking over your responsibilities.

 Internship Resignation Letter Sample